 Funding can be requested for direct equipment cost (or contribution towards).
 A minimum request of £50,000 is expected as this scheme is not intended to support the purchase of small or research team specific items of equipment.

-The expectation is that applications would not normally exceed £250,000.
-If your application is likely to exceed this cost you are advised to contact the Grants and Research Team before starting to prepare an application.
+The expectation is that applications would not normally exceed £250,000 and that a contribution from an external funder or internal funds will be included.
+If your application is likely to exceed this cost or you do not have matched funding, you are advised to contact the grants and research team before starting to prepare an application.

 The normal grant duration for Equipment Grants is 12 months.